- "PULL FOR LUCKY JACK!"

 [Maturin scoffs, but tries to hide it]

 Aubrey: I know it sounds absurd, and were it from another man, you'd cry out: "oh, what pitiful stuff" and dismiss it as mere enthusiasm.
 But with Nelson... you felt your heart glow.

-Lord Blakeney brings Maturin a bug, knowing he would appreciate a specimen of local fauna as he was very disappointed they couldn't stop at the Galapagos.
+- Lord Blakeney brings Maturin an unknown species of beetle, knowing he would appreciate some specimen of local fauna as he was very disappointed they couldn't stop at the Galápagos.

-After Stephen Maturin has been shot and is dying, with the only real hope of saving him getting him onto dry land where the bullet can be removed.
-It is reported that the enemy ship has been sighted, and they are catching her, Captain Aubrey looks at the ship through his telescope, goes into his cabin and sees Stephens abandoned Cello, and finally goes to see Stephen in the sickbay.
-The scene changes to Stephen waking up being carried on a stretcher having landed on the Galapagos islands.
-He smiles at Jack and says "please tell me this is not on my account" at which Jack replies "not at all, I just needed to stretch my legs".
+- After Doctor Stephen Maturin has been accidentally shot and is dying, with the only real hope of saving him getting him onto dry land where an operation can be attempted to remove the lead ball.
+It is reported that the enemy ship has been sighted, and they are catching her; Jack looks out after the ship he has been chasing for most of the film through his telescope, goes into his cabin and sees Stephen's abandoned cello, and finally goes to see Stephen in the sickbay.
+The scene changes to Stephen waking up while being carried on a stretcher, having landed on the Galápagos Islands.
+He smiles wanly at Jack through his fever and says, "please tell me this is not on my account."
+To which Jack replies, "not at all, I just needed to stretch my legs."
 Just to add to the heartwarmingness, it is set to the soundtrack of Corelli's beautiful "Adagio From Concerto Grosso".

-Dr. Maturin: A shrub?
+Maturin: A shrub?
 Nonsense!
-I shall name a new species of tortoise after you: Testudo Aubreii!
+I shall name a new species of tortoise after you: Testudo aubreii!

 - Later on, he does repay him, by abandoning almost all of his specimens and rushing back when he manages to stumble across the Acheron at the other side of the island.